dm13450/dm13450.github.io/about.md

 permalink: /about/
 ---

+I am a quant researcher focused on execution at both the high (parent) and low (order routing) level.
+I also dabble in market-making and alpha signals when there is a spare 5 minutes at work.

+Previously, I was a quant at [BestX](https://www.bestx.co.uk/) and spent the day researching financial markets with a focus on transaction cost analysis (TCA).
+Hopefully I shared some interesting insights about the world of FX, fixed income and equity trading and built some cool product features.

-I've got a PhD in Statistical Science from University College London (UCL) and my thesis was [Bayesian Nonparametric Hawkes Processes with Applications](https://discovery.ucl.ac.uk/id/eprint/10109374/).
-I also have an MRes in Computer Science and an MPhys in
-Theoretical Physics from the University of Manchester.
+I have a PhD in Statistical Science from University College London (UCL) and my thesis was [Bayesian Nonparametric Hawkes Processes with Applications](https://discovery.ucl.ac.uk/id/eprint/10109374/).
+I also have an MRes in Computer Science and an MPhys in Theoretical Physics from the University of Manchester.

 I run a dashboard for crypto liquidity and pre-trade analytics: <https://cryptoliquiditymetrics.com/>